PseudoDeterminist/SimpleLotTradeTest/README.md

 # Simple Lot Trading EVM Contract

+"Lot Trade is a per-pair, gas-only, lot-based on-chain orderbook designed for atomic settlement and low state growth.
+It uses a disciplined tick grid, explicit maker/taker roles, and Fill-Or-Kill execution to avoid partial leftovers and bloat.
+The contract is intentionally not a retail convenience engine; it is a clean settlement market whose prints can anchor price discovery for layers above it." -- short summary

 This project demonstrates a basic Lot Trading token pair, intended for the Ethereum Classic blockchain.
 It's especially suited for ETC because it's meant to trade at the speed of proof of work: Slowly but at high value.

 The tokens in this contract are generic test tokens, worth zero and always will be (They'll be given away freely to users who want to test on chain).